Latest Website Security and Cybersecurity Updates

 XSS Attack

 As shown above, the script is a printout of the latest comment from a comments database.
-If the page is vulnerable, an attacker could submit a comment that contains a malicious payload such as XSS:
+If the page is vulnerable, an attacker could submit a comment that contains a malicious XSS payloads:

 script